Surbhi-Kohli/LazyLoadingInReact/README.md

   <RelatedProductsWidget />
 </Suspense>
 ```
- ### Question 5 :Will lazy works with React components that does not default exports?
+ ### Question 5 :Will lazy works with React components that does not have default exports?
  Answer:No